 The year 2015 will be the 150th anniversary of the birth of the Finnish national composer Jean Sibelius.
 Hundreds of events celebrating his life and music will take place all over the world.
 Highlights include the 11th International Jean Sibelius Violin Competition, an international conference for Sibelius scholars, and the annual Sibelius festivals.
+There will also be composition competition showcasing new works inspired by his music.

 Jean Sibelius was born in the town of Hämeenlinna on December 8th, 1865.
 Finland was still part of the Russian empire, although the nationalist movement was growing.
 Born speaking Swedish as his mother tongue, Sibelius learned Finnish in school, and became acquainted with works such as Kalevala.